wp-plugins/linklist/readme.txt

 == Installation ==

 1. Download the plugin and unzip it.
-2. Upload the folder changelogger/ to your /wp-content/plugins/ folder.
+2. Upload the folder lonklist/ to your /wp-content/plugins/ folder.
 3. Activate the plugin from your WordPress admin panel.
 4. Installation finished.

+== Usage ==
+Linklist automatically puts a list of all link at the end of the post or page.
+If you want to exclude an individual page/post from displaying the list you can de-select the "Display Linklist" checkbox on the left side of the edit screen.

+If you want to change the display of the link list for an already existing post/page you can use the Quick Edit or Bulk Edit option.

 == Settings ==
-LinkList provides a varitey of settings to tweak the list to your needs.
-The settings are devided into three parts (posts, pages and feeds).
+LinkList provides a varietey of settings to tweak the list to your needs.
+The settings are divided into three parts (posts, pages and feeds).

 = General settings =
 Here you can define if the linklist should be display on posts, pages and/or feeds at all.